spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 The top of the PyPI downloads page contains a description of the package.
-The first line is usually a short description, while there may be a several line long description that follows.
+The first line is usually a short description, while there may be a several line "Project Description" that follows.
 Choose whichever is more useful.
 You can also get these descriptions on the command-line
 using: